embriq-nordic/deg16-lunchmenu-teams/README.md

 This script fetches the lunch menu from deg16.no/kjokkenet and publish it to a channel in Teams.

 1. Install nodejs and git
 2. Clone this repo to `/srv`
+3. Add a file called `.env` and add your Teams URL to the variable TEAMS_URL
-3. Add this to CRONTAB
+4. Add this to CRONTAB

 crontab